hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-apis.md

 ![environment specific base URL for new bots](assets/integrating_custom_code_env_base_url_new_bot.png)

-For existing bots you can set or update these URLs by using the `edit bot` option from the top menubar in the bot builder tool.
+For existing bots you can set or update these URLs by using the `edit bot` option from the top menubar in the Conversation Studio tool.

 ![API Integration](assets/api21.png)